taliacotton/holler/privacy.md

 We may collect and store the following information with respect to your use of our Services:

-* Technical Data: In environments where applicable, this includes information, such as URL information, cookie and web beacon data, your IP address, network connection type (e.g., WiFi, 3G, LTE), browser type, language, operating system, and Emogi Application version.
+* Technical Data: In environments where applicable, this includes information, such as URL information, cookie and web beacon data, your IP address, network connection type (e.g., WiFi, 3G, LTE), browser type, language, operating system, and Holler Application version.

 * Mobile Device Information: When you access the Application via mobile device, we may collect information about the type of device you are using to access the Application, your provider, network and device performance, the unique device identifier assigned to that device by phone makers, carriers, or makers of the operating system (to the extent allowed by such phone makers, carriers, or makers of the operating system) (“**Device ID**”), identifiers for advertising (e.g., Google Advertising ID or IDFA) (“**Advertising ID**”) and geographic or geolocation information.